-6. At least 85% of a minimum of # parents/caregivers are involved with their child's development, education and/or school.
+8. At least 85% of a minimum of # parents/caregivers are involved with their child's development, education and/or school.

 - 1. Parent/Teacher Compact Form; Revised Parent Checklist Short Form: Increase in average score from pretest to posttest or maintain average score of at least 3.60 on the Revised Parent Checklist Short Form; Parent/Student/Teacher Compact signed by parent. - 2.
-Parent Education Profile (PEP) {Scale III}: A minimum posttest score of at least a 3 with no decreases from pretest on each of the subscale items of the Parent Education Profile Scale III. - 3.
+Parent Education Profile (PEP) {scale(s) selected based on program model and age of child(ren)}: A minimum posttest score of at least a 3 with no decreases from pretest on each of the subscale items of the Parent Education Profile Scale. - 3.
+Get Ready to Read Home Literacy Environment Checklist (Kindergarten age children or younger): A posttest score of 20 or higher on the Get Ready to Read (GRTR) Home Literacy Environment Checklist. - 4.
 Fatherhood Research and Practice Network Father Engagement Scale: An increase from average pretest total score to average posttest total score with average posttest total scores of at least 3.5 OR maintain average pretest scores of at least 3.5 at posttest.

-7. At least 80% of a minimum of # families have improved family well-being.
+9. At least 80% of a minimum of # families have improved family well-being.

-- 1. Family Resource Support Guide- Resource Scale: An increase from average pretest to posttest score with minimum average posttest scores of at least 3,25 OR maintenance or increases in average pretest scores of 3.25 or higher. - 2.
+- 1. Family Resource Support Guide- Resource Scale: An increase from average pretest to posttest score with minimum average posttest scores of at least 3.25 OR maintenance or increases in average pretest scores of 3.25 or higher. - 2.
 North Carolina Family Assessment Scale-G (NCFAS-G Revised): Posttest scores of at least zero on the 8 overall domains (Environment, Parental Capabilities, Family Interactions, Family Safety, Child Well-Being, Youth Well Being, Self-Sufficiency, and Family Health) for participants scoring below a zero at pretest OR increased or maintenance of pretest scores of at least zero at posttest for participants scoring a zero or higher at pretest on the 8 overall domains (case notes to support ratings). - 3.
-FRIENDS National Resource Center Family Support Program Outcome Survey (program specific questions) - 4.
-Well-being Assessment (Adult 12 items) 100 Million Healthier Lives: Posttest Life Evaluation scores of at least 6 Current life and 8 Future life (Thriving), 4 Financial, 5 Purpose, and 2 Affect balance for participants scoring below these at pretest OR maintain or increase pretest scores (with no decreases) at posttest for participants scoring at or above these scores at pretest. - 5.
+FRIENDS National Resource Center Family Support Program Outcome Survey {program specific questions} - 4.
+Parent Assessment of Protective Factors (PAPF; birth age 8): An increase in total Protective Factors Index Score from pretest to posttest for participants scoring below a 4.0 OR maintenance of pretest scores of at least a 3.0 with no decreases at posttest for participants scoring at or above 3.0 at pretest. - 5.
+Well-being Assessment (Adult 12 items) 100 Million Healthier Lives: Posttest Life Evaluation scores of at least 6 Current life and 8 Future life (Thriving), 4 Financial, 5 Purpose, and 2 Affect balance for participants scoring below these at pretest OR maintain or increase pretest scores (with no decreases) at posttest for participants scoring at or above these scores at pretest. - 6.
 Curriculum-based (program specific)

-8. At least 85% of a minimum of # individuals have increased concrete supports.
+10. At least 85% of a minimum of # individuals have increased concrete supports.